hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Along with above, the new function for waiting for a download & then renaming it could probably be worked together in a new logic path
 - [ ] The 'document_directory' should be created if 'download' is true but not otherwise
 - [ ] Check if 'document_directory' (.exists?) each time a document is downloaded, & create otherwise
-- [ ] Search both the 'download_name' (is that the correct attribute) and the 'new_name' when determining if a document has been downloaded or not (previously_downloaded)
+- [ ] Search both the 'download_name' (is that the correct attribute) and the 'target_name' when determining if a document has been downloaded or not (previously_downloaded)
 - [ ] Create some series of checks (maybe in 'transform' scripts) to check for previously downloaded documents at the outset--just have to be careful about documents with multiple results (but that could probably be handled with the 'number_results' attribute
 - [ ] Move the 'document_downloaded' / 'no_download' logic from the 'download' scripts into the 'previously_downloaded' and 'update_download' functions
 - [ ] Streamline the functions involved in the 'download_management' script--they're kind of a mess